hugovynicius/hugovynicius/README.md

 ## About Me :rocket:

-:computer: I'm a Software Engineer with over ten years of professional experience and an academic background, including a Ph.D. in Computational Intelligence, a Master’s degree in Microelectronics and Microsystems, and a Bachelor’s degree in Information Systems.
+:computer: I'm a Software Engineer, Data Scientist and Researcher with over ten years of professional experience and an academic background, including a Ph.D. in Computational Intelligence, a Master’s degree in Microelectronics and Microsystems, and a Bachelor’s degree in Information Systems.

-:scientist: My doctoral research focused on predictive methods for IoT, fuzzy time series models, dimensionality reduction techniques, and the development of new forecasting algorithms.
-More recently, my research has expanded to foundation models and Large Language Models (LLMs) applied to time series analysis, improving accuracy, robustness, and cross-domain generalization.
+:scientist:  My doctoral research focused on predictive methods for IoT and renewable energy systems, fuzzy time series models, dimensionality reduction techniques, and the development of new forecasting algorithms.
+More recently, my research has expanded to federated learning, foundation models (LLMs, SLMs) and agentic AI applied to complex systems, improving accuracy, robustness, security, and cross-domain generalization. .

-:computer: I have worked as a Senior Software Engineer, where I design cloud architectures, lead complex system integrations, lead technical initiatives, ensure system reliability, and collaborate closely with business teams.
-In parallel, I conduct applied research  on Fuzzy Systems, LLMs, and transformer-based architectures for complex time series forecasting problems.
+:computer: In industry, I design cloud architectures, lead complex system integrations, lead technical initiatives, ensure system reliability, and collaborate closely with business teams.
+I also conduct applied research on Federated Learning, Language Models, Agentic AI, and Data Analysis and Processing.

 ## Professional profiles: